harrycresswell/harry/site/content/page/now.md

 url = "now"
 +++

-Right now I’m in Hamburg, it feels like winter and there’s a fresh layer of snow.
+I’m back in London, 🇬🇧 it’s wet and bleak, it’s February.
 In no particular order, these are the things I’m focusing on right now.

 ### Working on